 Note: Overseas students with disability are counted in the NCCD but are excluded from Australian Government recurrent funding calculations and related purposes.

 Q Question.
 How will a student’s personal details be protected?

-Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education and Training (the Department) as part of the NCCD.
+Identifying information or personal details (for example, student names) are not provided to the Australian Government Department of Education, Skills and Employment (the Department) as part of the NCCD.

 All information and data relating to students with disability and the adjustments provided for those students must be stored appropriately and securely and must be managed and stored in accordance with applicable privacy legislation and policies in your state or territory.

-Further information about privacy is available via the Department’s NCCD public information notice.
+Further information about privacy is available via the Department’s NCCD information notice.